TVA-trainings/translations/README.md

 And then something like `NEVER place any chemicals into drinking bottles!` should be as another sentence imho.

 Take look at **The explosion protection document should include** at the end.

+## Hot Work
+Clarify on usage of fire blanket.
+In the last paragraph link to: https://tva.fi/lms30/lesson/risk-management-example-alternative-tools/